Baptisteismd/open-swag-software/README_description.md

 ## **Development & Testing**
 Development was divided into key phases:
 1. Building the Flask backend for centralized interactions.
-2. Designing the intuitive Java GUI.
+2. Designing the intuitive React GUI.
 3. Integrating the AI and UI for seamless two-way communication.
 4. Testing and optimizing response relevance and interaction fluidity.